cypherpunk-academy/2064/en/040_2064_Fortunato.md

 ## **2064** Fortunato

+<span style="font-variant:small-caps;">Lasse and Sigur</span> stood on their equilibrium sensors in front of their hovering displays in the games lab.
-<span style="font-variant:small-caps;">Lasse and Sigur</span> walked through the streets of Caracas in Venezuela.
+On their displays they walked through the streets of Caracas in Venezuela.
 It was early afternoon, oppressively hot.
 At the end of the street a courthouse appeared.